NenadPantelic/Voice-assistant/README.md

 ```sh
 pip3 install SpeechRecognition
 ```
-Currently, Lindo/a  supports English and Serbian language (my native language).
+Currently, Lindo  supports English and Serbian language (my native language).
 If you want to add some operating language, feel free to do that.

 # Installation
 The voice assistant offers services that require the assistance of other modules, libraries, and APIs.
 All of them are listed in the requirements.txt file.
 Most of them could be installed with pip.
 This project was developed under the Linux operating system, but also tested on Windows 10 OS.
 So, some comments are provided in requirements.txt.
-If you want clear, all-at-once installation, remove comments from requirements.txt and use:
+If you want clear, all-at-once installation, remove comments from requirements.txt, and use:
 ```
 pip3 install -r requirements.txt
 ```